-If you are selling or have sold your car, you’re probably wondering how and when to cancel car insurance.
+If you sell or have sold your car, you’re probably wondering how and when to cancel car insurance.
 If you sell your vehicle, you will want to contact your insurance agent immediately to let them know you’ll be canceling and what date the cancellation should be effective.

 Many people think that once their car is sold and the title is transferred with the DMV (Department of Motor Vehicles), the insurance company will be notified by the DMV.
 But the reality is, things don’t work that way.
 Imagine if the DMV was responsible for informing every single insurance company every time vehicle ownership changed for each vehicle in their state.

-Instead, it is up to you to cancel your insurance, and it just might result in you getting a premium refund if you prepaid your premium.
+Instead, it is up to you to cancel your insurance, which might result in you getting a premium refund if you prepaid your premium.

 Can you cancel your car insurance at any time?

-Whether you have prepaid your full annual premium or pay installments monthly, you can cancel your car insurance at any time.
+Whether you have prepaid your full annual premium or pay installments monthly, you can cancel your car insurance anytime.
 If you have prepaid, your insurance company will issue a refund check.
 Some companies have cancellation fees, so check with your insurer so you won’t be not-so-pleasantly surprised.

-If you cancel but have a claim in process for an incident that happened before the cancelation effective date, the insurance will continue that claim process through completion.
+If you cancel but have a claim in process for an incident before the cancelation effective date, the insurance will continue that claim process through completion.

 The verdict on canceling car insurance

-When times are tough, we all look for ways to save money.
-We are in favor of saving money but not when the financial risk outweighs the savings.
+When times are tough, we all look for ways to save money — but not when the financial risk outweighs the savings.

 Unless you don’t own a vehicle, don’t cancel your car insurance policy unless you own a vehicle.
 There are better and safer ways to save money on your car insurance.
-Before you consider the possibility of canceling your coverage, make sure you know the extensive repercussions of no insurance and your other options to get cheaper insurance while keeping your essential coverage.
+Before considering the possibility of canceling your coverage, make sure you know the extensive repercussions of no insurance and your other options to get cheaper insurance while keeping your essential coverage.

 — Susan Manning contributed to this story